MarcoBasileDev/Leetcode-Solutions/Cheatsheet/LinkedList/linked_list.md

 ### Doubly linked list

-- Extendend version of the linked list
+- Extended version of the linked list
 - Each node contains two references: one to the next node (next), and one to the previous node (prev).
 - Usually have immediate access to both the head node and the tail node.
 - Allows bidirectional traversal.
 - Deletions generally are more straightforward.

+---

+### Real-World Example

+Music Playlist: Music player applications often use linked lists to implement playlists, particularly doubly linked lists, where each song node links to the next and previous songs.
+This structure enables efficient addition, removal, and reordering of songs because only the pointers between nodes need to be updated, rather than moving the song data in memory.